-CHAPTER 5.
-1 RULES 2 S5-1.
-Adoption, suspension, or amendment of rules.
-A motion to adopt the rules of the 3 Senate shall be decided by a majority of the members-elect, subject to debate.
-A motion to suspend 4 or amend a rule of the Senate shall be decided by a two-thirds majority of the members-elect, 5 subject to debate.
-6 S5-2.
-Proceedings governed by Mason's Manual.
-Mason's Manual of Legislative Procedure 7 8 governs the proceedings of the Senate in all cases not covered by these rules or the Joint Rules.
-S5-3.
-Conflicting rules.
-If the Senate rules and the Joint Rules conflict, the Senate Rules 9 govern.
-10 CHAPTER 6.
-11 12 CONSENT CALENDAR S6-1.
+- S6-1.
 Consent calendar.
-Notwithstanding Joint Rule 13-1, a bill requiring a two-thirds vote 13 of the members-elect may not be voted on the Senate consent calendar.
-If such a bill is placed on 14 the Senate consent calendar, the president of the Senate or the member presiding shall order it 15 removed and placed on the next legislative day's regular bill calendar.
-16 S6-2.
-Approval of consent calendar is final disposition.
-Notwithstanding Joint Rule 13-4, 17 after allowing a reasonable time for questions from the floor on the bills and resolutions on the 18 consent calendar and after permitting the proponents to answer the questions, the president of the 19 Senate shall call for a vote on the consent calendar.
-Approval of the consent calendar by a majority 20 of the members-elect of the Senate is considered final disposition of all the bills and resolutions on 21 the consent calendar.
-22 23 CHAPTER 7.
-NOMINATIONS FROM THE GOVERNOR 24 S7-1.
+Notwithstanding Joint Rule 13-1, a bill requiring a two-thirds vote of the members-elect may not be voted on the Senate consent calendar.
+If such a bill is placed on the Senate consent calendar, the president of the Senate or the member presiding shall order it removed and placed on the next legislative day's regular bill calendar. - S6-2.
+Approval of consent calendar.
+Notwithstanding Joint Rule 13-4, after allowing a reasonable time for questions from the floor on any bill, resolution, or nomination on the consent calendar and after permitting the proponents to answer the questions, the president of the Senate shall call for a vote on the consent calendar.
+Approval of the consent calendar by a majority of the members-elect of the Senate is considered final disposition of all the bills and resolutions on the consent calendar and is confirmation of each nomination on the consent calendar.

+CHAPTER 7.
+NOMINATIONS FROM THE GOVERNOR

+- S7-1.
 Confirmation procedure.
-Nominations from the Governor shall be referred to a 25 standing or select committee.
-A committee receiving such a referral shall conduct hearings on the 26 fitness and qualifications of the nominee to serve in the post for which the nominee has been 27 nominated.
-After the hearings and subsequent deliberations, the committee shall report to the full 28 29 Senate its recommendation that the nomination should or should not receive the consent of the Senate.
-Following the committee report, action on the confirmation shall be set for a day certain on 30 the legislative calendar.
-In committee and on the floor, consideration of the Governor's 31 appointments that require Senate confirmation shall take place in open session unless otherwise 32 ordered by a majority of the body present.
-33 S7-2.
+Nominations from the Governor shall be referred to a standing or select committee.
+A committee receiving such a referral shall conduct hearings on the fitness and qualifications of the nominee to serve in the post for which the nominee has been nominated.
+After the hearings and subsequent deliberations, the committee shall report to the full Senate its recommendation that the nomination should or should not receive the consent of the Senate.
+Following the committee report, action on the confirmation shall be set for a day certain on the legislative calendar.
+In committee and on the floor, consideration of the Governor's appointments that require Senate confirmation shall take place in open session unless otherwise ordered by a majority of the body present. - S7-2.
 Time for taking final action.
-Final action on nominations by the Governor may not be 34 taken until the second legislative day after receiving the nomination.
-This rule does not apply to a 35 nomination received during the three final legislative days.
-36
+Final action on nominations by the Governor may not be taken until the second legislative day after receiving the nomination.
+This rule does not apply to a nomination received during the three final legislative days.

 - S7-2.1.
 Uncontested nominations on consent calendar.
-Each standing committee may report an uncontested nomination out of committee with recommendation that it be placed on the consent calendar where it shall be subject to Joint Rules 13-2, 13-3, and 13-4. - S7-3.
+Each standing committee may report an uncontested nomination out of committee with recommendation that it be placed on the consent calendar where it shall be subject to Joint Rules 13-2, 13-3, and 13-4, and Senate Rule 6-2. - S7-3.
 Motion of advice and consent.
-On considering nominations from the Governor, the 40 president of the Senate or the member presiding shall put the following question: "Does the Senate 41 advise and consent to the executive appointment of (name) pursuant to the executive message 42 as found on page of the Senate Journal?"
-43
+On considering nominations from the Governor, the president of the Senate or the member presiding shall put the following question: "Does the Senate advise and consent to the executive appointment of (name)?" - S7-4.

-- 57-4.
 Vote requirements.
 Confirmation of nominations from the Governor requires a majority vote of the members-elect. - S7-5.
 Reconsideration of vote.
-While a nomination from the Governor remains within the Senate, the members may reconsider any vote taken on it.
+While a nomination from the Governor remains within the Senate, the members may reconsider any vote taken on it. - S7-6.

-S7-6.
 Written notice of final action.
 Upon final action, the secretary of the Senate shall notify the Governor and the Secretary of State in writing of the action of the body.